juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 Once a client has completed Phase 1 on at least _threshold_ _Realm#sub[i]_ that agree on _version_, it will proceed to Phase 2 for those realms.
 If no realms are in agreement, the client will assume that the user is _NotRegistered_ on any realm.

 === Phase 2 Recovery <Recovery_Phase_2>
-The purpose of Phase 2 is to increment the _attemptedGuesses_ for the user and recover the _maskedUnlockKeyScalarShares_ stored during registration, along with the _OPRF_ result required to unmask them and reconstruct the _unlockKey_.
+The purpose of Phase 2 is to increment the _attemptedGuesses_ for the user and get the _OPRF_ results required to reconstruct the _unlockKey_.

 By design, a client cannot recover the user's secret by performing Phase 2 alone.
 This ensures that each realm has an opportunity to audit the recovery attempt in Phase 2, before the client may gain access to the user's secret in Phase 3.